-Whether at your office or at a popular local venue, this is also a great time of year for client appreciation events.
-Host a holiday party, gameday tailgate, open-air barbecue, or pancake breakfast.
+You can go all-out and host a lavish holiday party, or scale it back to plan a game-day tailgate, open-air barbecue, or pancake breakfast.
 Hold a drop-in on Black Friday where clients and their family members can take a break from their holiday shopping for some cookies and cider.

 Compound your sponsorship impact by hosting a booth, table, or tent at the event.
-Include branding and offer something value-added, such as free water, event merchandise, or just a comfortable place to sit down for a while.
+Include some holiday branding and offer something value-added, such as free water, event merchandise, or just a comfortable place to sit down for a while.

 The holiday season is also the time when charitable organizations are stretched thin, so it’s a perfect time to offer help to those in need in your community.
 If you’re not already affiliated with a local charity, this is a good time to find out who you can partner with and how you can help.